Skip to main content

 • Reach out to local faculty organizations such as the American Association of University Professors (AAUP).
 You can find your local Chapter on AAUP’s website.

-• In thinking about reaching new faculty and possible allies find places where your peers discuss common causes like listservs, facebook groups, etc.
+• In thinking about reaching new faculty and possible allies find places where your peers discuss common causes like listservs, Facebook groups, etc.

 • Mentor and build leaders from within these coalitions who can get into change-making positions.

-4. Join professional organizations advancing equity.
+4. Join professional organizations advancing equality and fairness.

 Ways to Support Your Students

-Mental Health & Advocacy
+Mental Health

-LGBTQ students reported lower self-esteem and sense of belonging than non-LGBTQ peers, even before the recent surge in anti-LGBTQ attacks on educational institutions.
+LGBTQ+ students reported lower self-esteem and sense of belonging than non-LGBTQ+ peers, even before the recent surge in anti-LGBTQ+ attacks on educational institutions.

-In 2021, 67% of LGBTQ students surveyed by the Proud & Thriving Project felt lonely or isolated, and 55% expressed feelings of hopelessness, compared to 49% and 35% of non-LGBTQ students, respectively.
+In 2021, 67% of LGBTQ+ students surveyed by the Proud & Thriving Project felt lonely or isolated, and 55% expressed feelings of hopelessness, compared to 49% and 35% of non-LGBTQ+ students, respectively.
 In four-year institutions, students are twice as likely to report unfair treatment from administrators and staff, and three times more likely to experience poor mental health, according to our research with the Williams Institute.

-Mental health issues can be exacerbated by the elimination or contraction of support services on campus like LGBTQ centers and classes.
+Mental health issues can be exacerbated by the elimination or contraction of support services on campus like LGBTQ+ centers and classes.

 “We’ve seen it in the news and we’ve experienced it in our reality every day: attacks against our community have gone from online spaces and now we’re seeing it more than ever in legislation in physical confrontations, and verbal confrontation and even just attacks against companies who joining celebrating pride, for example.
-That is just a call for people to take action and stand up.” - Jose Gamboa (he/him), Point Alum
+That is just a call for people to take action and stand up.” - Jose, Point Alum

 Responding to Microaggressions in the Classroom